kachiann/project-mlops/tests/integration-test/README.md

 The `test_docker.py` file contains integration test for the Dockerized model prediction API.
 Below are instructions on how to run the tests and understand the setup.

-Before running the tests, ensure you have met the following requirements:
+Before running the test, ensure you have met the following requirements:

 - **Python**: Make sure Python is installed (version 3.11 or higher).
 - **Pipenv**: Ensure Pipenv is installed for managing dependencies.
 Install it with: